 Please note that we have no intention to duplicate mail server (MTA) or mail client functionality in openCRX as there are lots of excellent products available (Open Source and commercial).
-It is our goal, however, that openCRX integrates with all the major products that adhere to the major standards and support standard protocols like SMTP, POP3, IMAP, etc. This ensures that you can continue to use your favorite mail server (Postfix, qmail, etc.) and your favorite mail client (Thunderbird, Outlook, etc.).
+It is our goal, however, that openCRX integrates with all the major products that adhere to the major standards and support standard protocols like SMTP, POP3, IMAP, etc. This ensures that you can continue to use your favorite mail server (qmail, postfix, etc.) and your favorite mail client (Thunderbird, Outlook, etc.).

 Installation of JavaMail is required if you want to make use of E-mail Services.
-Deployment of openCRX Groupware Services is required if you want to use the IMAP Adapter.

-The following figure shows the flow of mail messages between openCRX, mail server, and mail client as it is supported with openCRX 2.2:
+The following figure shows the flow of mail messages between openCRX, mail server, and mail client as it is supported with openCRX 2.4:

-Figure 29: Flow of e-mail messages between openCRX, MTA and mail client
+Figure 37: Flow of e-mail messages between openCRX, MTA and mail client